we-dance/platform/content/wedance-community.md

 # WeDanceCommunity

-Local dance community, represented by WeDance Ambassador.
+WeDance is represented by Ambassador in local dance communities.
+Volunteers help Ambassador with different initiatives to unite local dancers.

 **We plan activities to:**